funkhaus/fuxt/README.md

 TODO GQL queries we need:

+-   Site settings (title, staging/production urls perhaps, GA number etc...)
--   For everything we need slug/name and id generally
+-   For everything we need slug/name and encoded id generally
 -   Current page, and all its child pages (for grid pages).
 -   Get menu by name
 -   News grid?